AlekEagle/cumulonimbus-docs/src/api/admin/file.md

 ## DELETE /user/:id/files/all

-Delete all files owned by a user.
+Delete all files owned by a specific user.

 :::details Example Requests